coding-with-binaries/skillathon/README.md

-# Celebrating Differentiability
+# LearnUp
-"Celebrating Differentiability" is an innovative tool designed to bridge the gap between differently-abled individuals and technology.
+"LearnUp" is an innovative tool designed to bridge the gap between differently-abled individuals and technology.
 Our goal is to create a more inclusive world where everyone has equal access to information and opportunities, regardless of their abilities.
 To achieve this, we have created a versatile tool that offers multiple features to cater to the needs and preferences of the consumers.

 ## Setting up the backend
 **Install Python:**